 It goes without saying that menus should never be located in the middle or at the bottom of the page.
 No one looks for either content or navigation at the bottom of a site.
 If the readers ever found the menu, they would be so frustrated that even if they hadn’t immediately bounced, every other element on the site would have to be perfect to win them back.

 The placement of menu elements is vital.
-On a top menu, the first and last elements should be the most important, as that’s where most readers will focus their attention.
+On the top menu, the first and last elements should be the most important, as that’s where most readers will focus their attention.
 Although the middle features will also receive some attention, the majority of readers will gravitate to the exterior elements.

 Websites should be designed to give the best user experience possible.
 This begins with navigation.
 It should be obvious to the user where every site element is, how to interact with them, and what they do.